facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 - Type: `string | undefined`

-Path to your site favicon

-Example, if your favicon is in `static/img/favicon.ico`:
+Path to your site favicon.
+For example, if your favicon is in `static/img/favicon.ico`:

 ```js title="docusaurus.config.js"
 module.exports = {